qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 textfield from the member variable and pass it as the data to the event.

-As you surely remember we listen to the ``requestTweet`` event in the “Application” class.
+As you surely remember we listen to the ``requestTweet`` event in the "Application" class.
 Open the Application class and add the following line to the event listener:
 ::

     this.setUsername(evt.getData());

-We’ve come full circle.
+We've come full circle.
 By setting the username the data will be loaded and we can proceed to display the data.
 Rebuild the application and refresh it in the browser.
 Type in a valid identica username (e.g.
-“qooxdoo”) and click the “Show” button.
+"qooxdoo") and click the "Show" button.
 Press the ``F7`` key to display the qooxdoo logging window or use the console of the browser developer tools.
 You will see the loaded tweets of the user.